LMCF-IMG/Morphology_Yeast_Mitochondria/README.md

 3.	**MITO_FRAGMENT_BASED_ANALYSIS.ijm:**

     - This macro operates by opening a segmented image in Fiji containing the "SEG" string and its corresponding fluorescence image with the "pro" string in the same directory.
-    - It conducts an analysis of intensities, perimeter, length of the major and minor axes of the circumscribed ellipse, and [morphological characteristics](https://imagej.net/ij/docs/menus/analyze.html#set) – circularity, aspect ratio, roundness, solidity – of individual mitochondria on the entire image.
+    - It conducts an analysis of intensities, perimeter, length of the major and minor axes of the circumscribed ellipse, and [morphological characteristics](https://imagej.net/ij/docs/menus/analyze.html#set) – circularity, aspect ratio, roundness, solidity – of individual mitochondria on the entire image and per each fragment.
     - Results, including an image with numbered outlines of mitochondria and a CSV file containing their parameters, are saved in the same directory.
     - Usage: **Parameters** are *image calibration* values.
 Open a segmented picture ("alpha_WT_control_SEG_02.tif"), then run the macro.
 Results are saved in the directory of the segmented picture.